Тур на запуск ракеты: экскурсия на космодром Байконур с посещением стартовых площадок и Бурана

 no age restrictions

-easy tour difficulty level
+easy difficulty level

 official tour operator